-How to prevent redirects on Android using AdLock
+How to Prevent Redirects on Android Using AdLock

 - Check for updates

-- Switch to the AdLocker tab and enable HTTPS filtering.
+- Switch to the “AdLocker” tab and enable HTTPS filtering.

 HTTPS filtering is essential to stop being redirected to another website.
 Android as a part of the greatest advertiser, Google, hates when a user tries to get rid of the ads and you most likely to receive a warning dialogue window.
-Just tap OK remember you are the master of your own phone.
-Then you will be asked to set a drawing pattern to verify your identity for future actions.
-Draw a pattern you surely will remember.
+Tap “OK”.
+Then you will be asked to set a graphic key to verify your identity for future actions.
+Set a pattern you surely will remember.

-- In a drop-down menu next to Framebusting requires same-origin or a user gesture choose Enabled.
-By enabling this option, you forbid iframes to navigate you outside the web page without your permission.
+- In a drop-down menu next to “Framebusting requires same-origin or a user gesture” choose “Enabled”.
+By enabling this option, you forbid IFrames to navigate you outside the web page without your permission.

 So, will it work like voila?